SeaQL/seaql.github.io/SeaStreamer/docs/03-streamer/02-producer.md

 ## `anchored`

-f the producer is already anchored, return a reference to the StreamKey If the producer is not anchored, this will return `StreamErr::NotAnchored` error.
+If the producer is already anchored, return a reference to the StreamKey.
+If the producer is not anchored, this will return `StreamErr::NotAnchored` error.